jayantkishore/sigabrt-chatbot/data/nlu/flipkart_supercoins.md

  - Can I cancel or return a reward as part of the Cash and Coins for Rewards for program?
  - Which are the third-party partner stores where I can use SuperCoin Pay feature?
  - Can SuperCoin Pay feature be used to shop online?
- - Is it necessary to register on Twid (INNOTARGET FASHALOT RETAIL PRIVATE LIMITED) or at the third-party partner store to use SuperCoin Pay feature?
  - Is it necessary for me to be registered with the same contact number at the third-party partner store for me to use SuperCoin Pay feature?
  - How can I know if the store I am at has the option of using SuperCoin Pay feature?
  - What does it mean if a store displays a SuperCoin Pay QR code?